toda-lab/pygplib/docs/howto-use-pygplib.rst

    ff = Fog.read(op.to_str(f))
    assert f == ff

-The resulted string is logically equivalent to the one just read, and the assertion holds in this case, however it should be noted that the object of a first-order formula simply represents the syntax of the formula and ``f == ff`` does not mean asserting the logical equivalence.
+Clearly the resulted string is logically equivalent to the one just read, and the assertion holds in this case, however it should be noted that a formula object simply represents its syntax and ``f == ff`` does not mean asserting the logical equivalence.
 The above assertion holds simply because the precedence of ``&`` is interpreted as being left associative.
-Hence, the following formula ``fff``, explicitly specified as being right associative, is recognized to be a different formula from ``f`` (and ``ff``).
+Hence, the following formula ``fff``, explicitly specified as being right associative, is determined to be a different formula from ``f`` (and ``ff``).

 .. code:: python